danielatrivella/np3_ligand/np3_blob_label/README.md

 ----------------

-  The deep learning semantic segmentation models were trained and validated with a dataset of **78911** ligands images from difference electron density of PDB entries in a resolution range between **1.5 Å** and **2.2 Å**.
+  The deep learning semantic segmentation models were trained and validated with a dataset of **78911** ligand 3D point clouds from difference electron density of PDB entries in a resolution range between **1.5 Å** and **2.2 Å**.
 Data outside this resolution range may still be used in the NP³ Blob Label application, but the models accuracy (presented below) may not be reliable.

-  The application will create an image of the blob from its difference electron density map and label this image.
-The blob image will be slight affected by the sigma contour level used in the search and the labels depends on the model used for the predictions.
+  The application will create a 3D point cloud of each blob from its difference electron density map and label this representation using the models prediction.
+The blob representation will be slight affected by the sigma contour level used in the search and the labels depends on the model used for the predictions.
 A schema of the application pipeline is illustrated next.

-  The following models are available in the NP³ Blob Label repository and gave the better results:
+  The following models are available in the NP³ Blob Label repository and gave the best results:

 - *Model AtomC347CA56* : Predicts generic atoms out of cycles, cycles with sizes from 3 to 7 and aromatic cycles with sizes 5 and 6
 - *Model AtomSymbolGroups* : Predicts the atoms symbols with groupings.
 The halo group with the halogen atoms (Cl, Br, I, F) and the PSe group with the minority atoms (P, S, Se)